 The grounds of Atlantis Paradise Island are massive.
 With 11 pools, six distinct resort buildings, a pedestrian marina, and a seven acre white sand beach, it’s a behemoth place with plenty of space to explore.
 And that’s just the property.
-There is pretty much every island activity imaginable from scuba-diving to snorkelling to swimming with dolphins.
+There’s pretty much every island activity imaginable from scuba-diving to snorkelling.

-Atlantis Paradise Island boasts an impressive display of marine life, showcasing more than 250 species in the multiple aquariums that snake throughout the grounds.
-If you prefer to be the one in the water, there are several water rides and slides covering the gamut from tepid to daring, including two slides that pass through a shark tank, a great river rapids ride, and a lazy river.
+Atlantis Paradise Island boasts an impressive display of marine life, showcasing more than 250 species in the multiple aquariums that weave throughout the grounds.
+There are several water rides and slides if you prefer to be the one in the water, covering the gamut from tepid to daring including two slides that pass through a shark tank, a great river rapids ride, and a lazy river.

 Nightly entertainment is epic

 When the sun goes down the fun moves inside.
-After a delectable dinner, we typically head to the casino to have a drink and casually play some slots (or roulette if feeling particularly adventurous).
-As the largest casino in the Caribbean, there are all the standard gambling fixtures and you may feel as though you’ve been transported to Vegas via the Bahamas.
+After a delectable dinner the crowd typically head to the casino to have a drink and casually play some slots – or roulette if feeling particularly adventurous.
+With the largest casino in the Caribbean, there are all the standard gambling fixtures to make you feel as though you’ve been transported to Vegas via the Bahamas.

 Nassau has a lot to offer

-Nassau appears unassuming, especially as you make your way from the airport to Atlantis on the other side of the island, but downtown Nassau has lots to offer visitors and is well worth a trip.
-You’ll need to get off the main strip, Bay Street, which is, for the most part, full of overpriced and underwhelming shops, featuring the usual tax-free luxury goods that attract a lot of tourists.
+Nassau appears unassuming, especially as you make your way from the airport to Atlantis on the other side of the island, but downtown Nassau has lots to offer visitors who make the trip.
+You’ll need to get off the main strip of Bay Street, which is, for the most part, full of overpriced and underwhelming shops featuring the usual tax-free luxury goods that attract a lot of tourists.

-Some other worthwhile sites in Nassau include the National Art Gallery of the Bahamas which is housed in a beautiful mid 19th century villa on a hill overlooking the town, Christ Church Cathedral built in the gothic style in 1800′s featuring beautiful stain glass windows and a row reserved exclusively for the Royal Family, and Graycliff Hotel which was originally constructed in the mid-1700′s and has seen an eclectic array of clientele including celebrities, royalty and gangsters, now featuring a five star restaurant, chocolatier, and a cigar company.
+Some other worthwhile sites in Nassau include the National Art Gallery of the Bahamas housed in a beautiful mid 19th century villa on a hill overlooking the town, Christ Church Cathedral built in the gothic style in 1800’s featuring beautiful stained glass windows and a row reserved exclusively for the Royal Family, and Graycliff Hotel, originally constructed in the mid-1700’s and has seen an eclectic array of clientele including celebrities, royalty and gangsters ever since.

 Atlantis Paradise Island is a great spot for family trips

 From my personal experience, Atlantis has been very accommodating to our larger party.
-We’ve always received adjoining rooms when we’ve asked and the restaurants have always appeased our requests for our bigger group, just be sure to make a reservation well in advance.
-The Cove, while more expensive than the other buildings, has larger and multi-bedroom suites to accommodate bigger groups within one room, which may be more cost effective in the end.
+We’ve received adjoining rooms when we’ve asked and the restaurants have always appeased our requests for our bigger group – just be sure to make a reservation well in advance.
+The Cove, while more expensive than the other buildings, has larger room options and multi-bedroom suites to accommodate bigger groups within one room, which may be more cost effective in the end.

 Atlantis Paradise Island can be a bargain

-Atlantis Paradise Island really is a high-end travel experience but it doesn’t have to be prohibitively expensive.
+Atlantis Paradise Island is a high-end travel experience but it doesn’t have to be prohibitively expensive.
 Sure, you could stay at The Cove for $700+ per night, but there are more reasonable options such as the Beach Tower & Coral Tower for a third of the price.
-In the off season, the prices can dip even lower to the ~$100 mark and there are usually specials that can save you quite a bit such as resort and airfare credits ($100 to $500 based on the cost of your room), Taste of Atlantis Pass (complimentary appetizers and/or beverages at many of the resort’s top restaurants) and Atlantis Experience Pass (free Dolphin Interaction, a round of golf, etc).
+In the off season the prices can dip even lower to the $100 mark and there are usually specials that can save you quite a bit such as resort and airfare credits ($100 to $500 based on the cost of your room), Taste of Atlantis Pass (complimentary appetizers and/or beverages at many of the resort’s top restaurants) and Atlantis Experience Pass (free Dolphin Interaction and a round of golf).

-Dining at some of the world-class restaurants at Atlantis can be pricey, but there are many more frugal options to be found such as Johnny Rockets, Marina Pizzeria, and even Starbucks for easy breakfasts & lunches.
-We’ve even stopped at a grocery store on the way from the airport to the resort to buy food and drinks, which is considerably cheaper than what you’ll find at the shops closer to Atlantis.
+Dining at some of the world-class restaurants at Atlantis can be pricey, but there are many frugal options to be found such as Johnny Rockets, Marina Pizzeria, and even a Starbucks for easy breakfasts & lunches.
+We’ve even stopped at a grocery store on the way from the airport to the resort to buy food and drinks considerably cheaper than what you’ll find at the shops closer to Atlantis.

 Atlantis offers tremendous value as well.
-You have access to all of the pools and Aquaventure activities which costs visitors from other resorts and cruise passengers $135 for an adult day pass.
+You have access to all of the pools and Aquaventure activities that cost visitors from other resorts and cruise passengers $135 for an adult day pass.